+III.
 Postnatal management of asphyxia

-- Keep NPO until the neonate is passing meconium, has clear gastric content, and normoactive bowel sound.
-Then Trophic feeding can be started - A. Fluid Management- two third of the maintenance fluid (avoid both overload and inadequate circulating volume) - B. Oxygenation it should be maintained in the normal range (Saturation between 90-95%) - C. Do not warm asphyxiated babies.
+- A. Keep NPO (because of risk of necrotizing enterocolitis, it can be for 48 hours). - Trophic feeding could be started when the neonate is passing meconium, clear gastric content, normoactive bowel sound - B. Fluid Management two third of the maintenance fluid (avoid both overload and inadequate circulating volume) - C. Oxygenation it should be maintained in the normal range(Saturation between 90-95%) - D. Do not warm asphyxiated babies.
 Cooling therapy is the standard treatment for hypoxic ischemic encephalopathy.
-However, it is not feasible in Ethiopian setup. - D. Correction of Metabolic States- - Blood glucose has to be kept in the normal range.
+However, it is not feasible in Ethiopian setup. - E. Correction of Metabolic States- - Blood glucose has to be kept in the normal range.
 Hypoglycemia is often seen in asphyxiated newborns.
 It increases energy deficit.
-It has to be treated with 2ml/kg of 10% dextrose 4ml/kg (in the presence of seizure) followed by maintenance. - Hypocalcemia (can cause seizure and decreased cardiac contractility) administer 1-2ml/kg of 10% calcium gluconate QID with strict cardiac monitoring. - E. Seizure Treatment (refer to the guideline on seizure treatment)
+It has to be treated with 2ml/kg of 10% dextrose 4ml/kg (in the presence of seizure) followed by maintenance. - Hypocalcemia (can cause seizure and decreased cardiac contractility) administer 1-2ml/kg of 10% calcium gluconate QID - F. Seizure Treatment (refer to the guideline on seizure treatment)